senseilein/horiseon-improving-web-accessibility/README.md

 ### 🌏 Why is web accessibility important?

-- **Inclusion** Web accessibility ensures that people with disabilities can access a website using assistive technologies (such as video captions, screen readers, and braille keyboards).
+- **INCLUSION** Web accessibility ensures that people with disabilities can access a website using assistive technologies (such as video captions, screen readers, and braille keyboards).
-- **Wed positioning** Accessible sites are better positioned in search engines like Google.
+- **WEB POSITIONING** Accessible sites are better positioned in search engines like Google.
-- **Business** It also helps companies avoid litigation that can occur when people with disabilities cannot access their website.
+- **BUSINESS** It also helps companies avoid litigation that can occur when people with disabilities cannot access their website.

 ## 💻 USAGE